kmotrebski/kmotrebski.github.io/_posts/2018-04-08-phpunit-inside-docker.md

 Also be aware that:

 - This solution is designed for daily development purpose.
 You probably don't want to use this script to run your tests inside CI/CD tools like Travis.
 Use single `docker run` command instead.
-Have a look at my build script [here](https://github.com/kmotrebski/blog-art-20180408/blob/master/build.sh#L28-L35).
-Same command runs tests locally and in Travis.
+Have a look at my build script [here](https://github.com/kmotrebski/blog-art-20180408/blob/master/build.sh#L27-L32).
+Same command runs tests locally and on Travis.
 - I've tested it on Linux Ubuntu `16.04` and Docker `17.05.0-ce` (API `1.29`)
 - If you would like to run PHPUnit with code coverage report then change image version from `dev` to `debug`.